 A smelly first use of your home’s AC is common, and HVAC technicians sometimes refer to this early season air conditioner smell as ‘Dirty Sock Syndrome’.

 Why does your AC smell musty when first turned on?

 During the winter months when your AC sits dormant, dirt, dust, and debris build up on its coils and filter.
 Over time, this buildup turns into mold and mildew, and that mold and mildew creates the musty smell that spreads throughout your home when the air conditioner is turned on for the first time.
 The smell isn’t the only thing that is being spread throughout your home – the mold spores travel with it.

-How can I prevent this from happening?
+How can I prevent my AC from smelling musty?

 Just like the system’s filter, the coils collect dirt and debris that turns into mold and mildew during the winter months.
-A coil cleaning should be performed by a HVAC professional, and it is usually included in annual maintenance.
+A coil cleaning should be performed by an HVAC professional, and it is usually included in annual maintenance.